-If you would like to know more about the theology of giving, I’d like to invite you to listen to our mini-series of sermons on the Abundance of God.
+If you would like to know more about the theology of giving, I’d like to invite you to listen to one of our mini-series of sermons about the Gospel & money: Priceless: The Value of God in a Devalued World or Abundance: The Overflow of God’s Blessings.

 Giving as a Theological Principle